“Come on, mum,” said Jenny as they walked up the slope towards the cathedral approach. “We’re going to be late. It’s supposed to start at eight!”

 An elderly lady, with no obvious companion, slowed slightly at her words and turned around.
 With an easy smile, echoing almost exactly the sentiment of the guide, she said, “My, but you just made it!”

-The woman’s friendliness deterred Elizabeth from getting cross at yet another reference to her perceived tardiness.
+The woman’s friendliness was the only thing that stopped Elizabeth from getting cross at yet another reference to her supposed tardiness.
 Instead she went with the flow.
 “I know, right?”
 Elizabeth replied.
 “We took the train in from Ledbridge.
 All was going to plan before we had to make an unscheduled stop.
 Something on the lines, apparently.
 We weren’t held up for long, but enough to cut it fine on the walk up.”
-She couldn’t help adding, with just a smidgeon of petulance, “But we’re not late.”
+She couldn’t help adding, with just a smidgeon of petulance, “But it didn’t make us late.”